-Information for the disabled in Croatia is hard to find online.
+Information for the people with disabilities in Croatia is hard to find online.
 An overview of some city guides, blog impressions and useful numbers.

-- How many disabled people are there in Croatia?
+- How many people with disabilities are there in Croatia?

 - Who advocates for the disabled in Croatia?